-In 2017, it’s rare to have a discussion about the top solar markets in the U.S. without mentioning Arizona.
+In 2018, it’s rare to have a discussion about the top solar markets in the U.S. without mentioning Arizona.
 The Grand Canyon State offers a dynamic combination of bountiful sunlight and record low solar prices thanks to its lucrative state tax credit.
-When homeowners realize that Arizona is the second best state for solar after California, it’s hard not to see the appeal of installing a PV system in 2017.
+When homeowners realize that Arizona is the third best state for solar after California and North Carolina, it’s hard not to see the appeal of installing a PV system in 2018.

 How much do solar panels cost in Arizona?

-As of mid-2017, the average cost for solar panels in the state of Arizona is $3.01 per watt.
-Since the average system size in the U.S. is 5 kilowatts (5,000 watts), the average cost of a solar panel system in AZ is $15,050 before any federal or local incentives.
+As of 2018, the average cost for solar panels in the state of Arizona is $2.67 per watt.
+Since the average system size in the U.S. is 6 kilowatts (6,000 watts), the average cost of a solar panel system in AZ is $16,020 before any federal or local incentives.

 Arizona’s solar prices are clearly competitive when you look at typical payback period in the state – usually between 5 and 7 years.
 However, the favorable pricing is even more clear when you compare Arizona to the rest of the U.S. Check out this data table that compares Arizona and national pricing.

 Solar pricing table: Arizona costs compare to national average

 |System size||National cost of solar panels (with federal tax credit)||Arizona cost of solar panels (with federal and state tax credit)|